 The audit log allows administrators to look back at changes that have been made in your site.
 This is useful when you need to troubleshoot a problem or if you need to keep a record of important events, such as changes to global permissions.
 You'll need Confluence Administrator permissions to view the audit log.

-To view the audit log > General Configuration > Audit log.
+To view the audit log Settings in the Confluence sidebar > Audit log.

 You can then filter the log by keyword and time to narrow down the results.
 Here's how it looks.